 This is a vocationally related QCF qualification with 123 guided learning hours.
-Within this time you can expect to be involved in formal learning activities which could include classes, tutorials or seminars.
-You’re also expected to work independently, researching the subject and preparing for class-based activities.
+Within this time the learner can expect to be involved in formal learning activities which could include classes, tutorials or seminars.
+Students are expected to work independently, research the subject and preparing for class-based activities.

 This is a standalone qualification and is not part of an Apprenticeship framework.

-Successful completion of this qualification will help support a number of job roles within the Health and Social Care sector as you may be working with people who have dementia, or are at risk of developing dementia in your day-to-day role.
+Successful completion of this course will help support a number of job roles within the Health and Social Care sector as Learners may be working with people who have dementia, or are at risk of developing dementia in your day-to-day role.
 These job roles could include:

-Completion of this qualification may enable you to progress into the above job roles within the Health and Social Care sector as a new entrant or as part of your ongoing career development.
+Completion of this course may enable you to progress into the above job roles within the Health and Social Care sector as a new entrant or as part of your ongoing career development.